esad260/forum/README.md

 After setting up, in the phpMyAdmin you have to insert data to the categories table in order to create topics.

-- This can be done by going in phpMyAdmin.
+- This can be done by going in `phpMyAdmin`.
-- Going into categories table
+- Going into `categories` table
-- Cliking on insert
+- Clicking on `insert`
-- Inserting only the **name** Value
+- Inserting only the `**name**` Value
-- Press Go
+- Press `Go`
-- Now the categories inserte dshould be visible in the dropdown menu when creating a topic.
+- Now the categories inserted should be visible in the dropdown menu when creating a topic in the Web Application.

 After inserting data all the funcionalities should work of the QMUL Student Forum, from posting and replying to topics to managing user profiles.